Franco-Visigothic Wars: Background

 In 486, Clovis I defeated the Gallo-Romans decisively, impelling the commander, Syagrius to flee to the court of Alaric II.
 Probably in 487, while Clovis was pillaging the land and besieging the cities that resisted (at least Verdun and Paris) he sent the King of the Visigoths an ultimatum: hand-over Syagrius or risk war.
 Therefore, instead of aiding the exile, Alaric—reluctant to combat the Franks—forfeited Syagrius, whom Clovis immediately executed.

-First Franco-Visigothic war (492–496)
+First Franco-Visigothic war (496–498)

-Frankish offensive

-By 491, Clovis had stabilized the former Roman territory and was eager to move against Alaric.
-Hence soon, he laid a siege to Nantes; the most northern city under Visigothic rule.
-Nantes resisted sixty days.
-The Frankish commander, Chilo was impressed and thus converted to Catholicism.
-During this phase, Alaric seemingly refused to give Clovis battle, thus leaving Clovis to besiege Poitiers, Saintes, and Bordeaux.
-During the latter, an important Visigothic noble, Duke Suatrius of Bordeaux was captured.
-During his return from Bordeaux, Clovis might have captured Tours.

-Visigothic counter-offensive

-In 496, despite winning the Battle of Tolbiac against the Alemanni, the Franks took heavy casualties (and might have suffered from internal turmoil).
-Seeing the opportunity, Alaric quickly retook Bordeaux, Saintes, Poitiers, and Tours (if it had been taken).
-Therefore, rendering the war mostly null, even though Nantes was seemingly taken by the Armonici.
+The main source of Clovis life, the Bishop Gregory of Tours, reports little to nothing about The first Franco-Visigothic war in his writings.
+Other contemporary sources do report on the hostilities between Franks and Visigoths and on this basis it is possible to reconstruct the course of the war in which Clovis carried out at least two raids.
+Despite resounding victories of Clovis at the beginning of this war, in which his armies were able to plunder cheerfully, this first Frankish-Visigothic confrontation ended in defeat.

+It seems that Clovis was mainly motivated to gather war for his army and was not so much out to conquer Visigothic Aquitaine.